 There’s also the obanzai restaurants, where you take pieces of a larger dish into smaller plates.

 Another can't-miss are restaurants serving up kyoysai - heirloom Kyoto vegetables that are used in a variety of tasty dishes you can only find here.

 Whichever food you’re after, the trick is to arrive at a restaurant when it opens up to avoid crowds.

 Yudofu is a Kyoto item popular for lunch or dinner.
-Kyoto has high quality groundwater, so it’s been a site of tofu creation since the the Edo period.
+Kyoto has high-quality groundwater, so it’s been a site of tofu creation since the Edo period.
 Tofu is boiled in konbu dashi, then eaten by dipping into a light soy sauce for an amazing taste.
-The recipe is very simple, so you can taste every ingredient that goes into the dish.
+The recipe is straightforward, so you can taste every ingredient that goes into the dish.

 One much-loved form of cuisine is kaiseki.
 They take dishes made from the freshest seasonal vegetables and fish and put them into beautiful plates and bowls, serving them in courses.
 Most of them are lightly flavored with dashi, and each dish tastes so good it almost feels like a shame to eat.

 Kaiseki cuisine is not cheap, and a beginner should shoot for a 3,000 to 5,000 yen lunch course, which is on the cheaper side.
 You’ll want to do your research beforehand, as well – the restaurants have different rules, such as required reservations, credit card usage, shoes allowed, and so on.
 Remember to wear or bring socks for restaurants that have a no shoes rule.
 Take off rings that might damage the tableware and hold back on cologne or perfume as it might interfere with the dishes’ scent.